Vin Diesel: Career

+1990-1999: Early struggle and debut

-Diesel's first film role was a brief uncredited appearance in the drama film Awakenings in 1990.
+Diesel's first film role was as an uncredited extra in the drama film Awakenings in 1990.
 After several years of struggle to gain acting roles, Diesel decided to make his own short film to secure funds for his feature film debut.
 In 1994, he wrote, directed, produced, and starred in the short drama film Multi-Facial, a semi-autobiographical film which follows a struggling multiracial actor stuck in the audition process.
-The film was selected for screening at the 1995 Cannes Festival.
+The film was selected for screening at the 1995 Cannes Film Festival.
 As well as acting, Vin Diesel supported himself by working as a bouncer and telemarketer selling lightbulbs.

 In 1997, Diesel secured funds to make his first feature-length film, Strays, an urban drama in which he played a gang leader whose love for a woman inspires him to try to change his ways.
 Written, directed, and produced by Diesel, the film was selected for competition at the 1997 Sundance Festival, leading to an MTV deal to turn it into a series which never came to fruition.
 Director Steven Spielberg took notice of Diesel after seeing him in Multi-Facial and cast him in a small role as a soldier in his 1998 Oscar-winning war film Saving Private Ryan.
-This marked Diesel’s first major Hollywood film role.
+This marked Diesel's first major Hollywood film role.
 In 1999, he provided the voice of the title character in the animated film The Iron Giant.